thisisdevelopment/roarindex/README.md

 # RoarIndex

-RoarIndex is a high-performance, memory-efficient indexing data structure that leverages Roaring Bitmaps to provide fast set operations and lookups.
+RoarIndex is a high-performance, memory-efficient indexing data structure for Go that leverages Roaring Bitmaps to provide fast set operations and lookups.
 It is designed to handle large-scale data indexing with optimal performance.

 ## Features